Philosophunculist/map-queue-module/README.md

 **To add:**
 - Prevent the same map being queued multiple times in a row (maybe).
-- Command to see the map queue.
+- Command to see the map queue (if the module becomes official).
 - Currently if a mapId is invalid the map is just skipped.
 Validation when the map is queued and feedback would be better.

 **How to use this script:**\